 Welcome to the LGBTQ Stories page.
-It's where CHV members, younger LGBTQ folks, and allies of the LGBTQ community share memories and experiences.
+Read about the memories and experiences of CHV members, younger LGBTQ folks, and allies of the LGBTQ community.

 In 1960–61, I was a Russian linguist in the Air Force, stationed in Turkey.
 I was accused of being homosexual (“gay” was not a term used back then).
 My former roommate at Syracuse University’s Russian language school revealed to me halfway through the 11-month course that he was gay.
 This news terrified me, because I did not want to admit my own gayness, and back then homosexuality was clearly a crime, legally and morally.
 The Service authorities’ purview covered only my time in the Service—January 1958 to January 1962.
 Earlier, I was happy to be in the Service—a major part of my family history going back to the Revolutionary War.

 Truth was, I knew from age five that I was different.
 I was interrogated more than 30 times.
 I returned to the DC area, as did my two interrogators, playing good cop/bad cop with my constant sense of terror.
 Then I was stationed at Fort Meade.
 My top secret clearance was revoked, and I was put to work cleaning the dayroom, particularly when my buddies would be off work watching TV there.
 Of course, everyone knew what had happened to me.
 I was determined to make that dayroom the cleanest place on the base, just as a survival device!